 - Move the saddle to the desired position. - For seat clamps with only one fixing screw: always tighten the seat clamp with the correct, prescribed torque.
 Make sure that all loosened parts join together with the correct alignment (see Chapter 3.3.). - For seat clamps with two fixing screws: tighten one screw just for a quarter or a half turn then continue with the other screw in the same way.
-Do this as long as you've reached the right torque (see Chapter 3.3.). - Please observe the specified tightening torques in table 3.3.
+Do this as long as you've reached the right torque (see Chapter 3.3.). - The specified tightening torques can be found on the components (see chapter 3.3).